HoviJ/Hiking-Trail-Finder/README.md

 trails in your local area.
 It will also provide directions to your awaiting adventure!

 <img src="currentLocation.png" width="200">  <img src="trailDetails.png" width="200"> <img src="searchBar.png" width="200"> <img src="directions.png" width="200">

+## Features
+- Displays your current location
+- Displays hiking trails in your area based on your current location
+- Uses Google Maps to provide directions to the trail
+- Allows you to search for a specific address